Donate to Twinkle Trust by clicking CharityCheckout

 News and Events

 Twinkle saw me when they were replenishing one of their cat cafes.
 I had a very runny nose, a high temperature and my eyes were streaming because I've got the 'flu' and I was feeling really sick.
 During Last December's neutering campaign Twinkle castrated me, Tracey who was helping on the neutering campaign looked after me until a man promised to take me home and look after me, but for some reason he took me to Caleta de Fuste and left me there.
 I knew if I waited long enough the Twinklers would find me and take me to the vets.
-I had lots of test's and everything was OK, I just need some medicine to help me recover from the 'flu' and TLC.
+I had lots of test's and everything was OK.
+I'm now feeling much better and would love a forever family of my own.

 Cat Cafes – Twinkle has 17 cafes in the resort of Caleta de Fuste.
 This means the homeless cats have some where to eat and have fresh water.
 Many are based in the grounds of hotels that work with Twinkle, the cafes help not only the cats but the hotels, it means the cats don’t go looking into people's holiday accommodation for food.
 We need 70 kilos of dry food every week to keep the cat cafes stocked up.
 The cafes are cared for by kind volunteers that live in Fuerteventura, some cafes need maintaining once a week, others need attending to 3 times a week, depending on the number of cats that rely on the café.
 We are always in need of volunteers to help look after a cat café.